mattermost/docs/source/administration/config-settings.rst

   This experimental setting is not recommended for production environments.
 The new channel sidebar matches and exceeds the feature set offered by this configuration setting.

 We strongly recommend that you leave the **Enable Legacy Sidebar** configuration setting disabled so users can access new channel sidebar features, including custom, collapsible channel categories, drag and drop, unread filtering, channel sorting options, and more.
-See `the documentation <https://docs.mattermost.com/help/getting-started/organizing-your-sidebar.html>`_ to learn more about these features.
+See `the documentation <https://docs.mattermost.com/help/getting-started/organizing-your-sidebar.html>`_ for more information about these features.

 **True**: Hides Town Square in the left-hand sidebar if there are no unread messages in the channel.